RedReservoir/gori-deep-train/docs/scripts/experiment/training_pipeline/index.md

 # training_pipeline

-The `training_pipeline.py` script is the main script for training models in the `ya-deep-style` framework.
+The `training_pipeline.py` script is the main script for training models in the `gori-deep-train` project.
 It is a generic pipeline that admits usage of multiple models, datasets and tasks by requiring the user to define these specific components in separate configuration files.

----
+--

 ### How to Run